 2. Inconsistent UTM Parameters

-Using utm_source=Facebook in one campaign and utm_source=facebook (lowercase) in another creates duplicate data.
+Using utm_source=Facebook in one campaign and utm_source=facebook in another creates duplicate data in both Smler and GA4.
 Maintain a standardized naming convention documented in a shared spreadsheet.

 3. Ignoring Post-Install Events